Matthews Blares: A Vote for Scott Brown is 'Premeditated Murder for Health Care!'

 The following depictions of health care's imminent demise at the hands of Brown were aired on the January 19 edition of Hardball:

 CHRIS MATTHEWS: Leading off tonight, for Obama health care it's final jeopardy.
-We're just two hours away, right now, from the polls closing in Massachusetts where voters are deciding the fate of the late Ted Kennedy's Senate seat and also whether President Obama has the necessary 60 Senate votes to pass national health care.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+We're just two hours away, right now, from the polls closing in Massachusetts where voters are deciding the fate of the late Ted Kennedy's Senate seat and also whether President Obama has the necessary 60 Senate votes to pass national health care.

 It's that rare election where voters know exactly what they're voting on.
 If they're with Democrat Martha Coakley they get health care reform.
 If they go for Republican Scott Brown it's deliberate, premeditated murder for health care!